S3OD: Towards Generalizable Salient Object Detection with Synthetic Data: Model

 \subsection{Model Architecture}

 We build our model upon the Dense Prediction Transformer (DPT) \cite{dpt} architecture, which processes input images through transformer \cite{attention} stages followed by multi-scale feature reassembly.
-DPT transforms input into patch token sequences, processes them through transformer layers, then reconstructs multi-scale image-like representations.
+DPT transforms the input into patch-token sequences, processes them through transformer layers, and then reshapes them into multi-scale image-like representations.
 These features are progressively fused and upsampled through residual convolutional blocks \cite{resnet} to produce final predictions.
 We adopt this efficient hierarchical design as our backbone.
 We initialize the DPT encoder with DINO-v3 weights to improve generalization, leveraging visual representations from large-scale self-supervised training.
 The full architecture is shown in \Cref{fig:arch}.